ifakFAST/Mediator.Net/Doc/HowTo_AdapterIO.md

 ## Making the Adapter available to the IO Module

 The IO module can only use the adapter implementation if the corresponding class can be found.
-Therefore, you need to add the file name of the assembly to the **adapter-assemblies** config item of the IO module in the global AppConfig.xml (several files are separated by semicolon).
+Therefore, you need to add the file name of the assembly to the **adapter-assemblies** config item of the IO module in the global AppConfig.xml (several files are separated by semicolon or newline).

 ## Example configuration for Module IO